-Note 13: Lease Liabilities
+Note 13.
+Lease Liabilities

 The System, as lessee, leases equipment and office space, the terms of which expire in various years through 2033.
 Various leases include escalation in payments on the anniversary of the commencement of the lease at various intervals.
-The leases were measured using the System's incremental borrowing rate as of the lease commencement which ranged from 1.10% to 6.54% based on the commencement date and term of the lease.
+The leases were measured using the System's incremental borrowing rate as of the lease commencement, which ranged from 1.10% to 6.54% based on the commencement date and term of the lease.

-During the year ended September 30, 2023, the System recognized \$6 million of rental expense for variable payments not previously included in the measurement of the lease liability.
+During the years ended September 30, 2024 and 2023, the System recognized \$16 million and \$10 million, respectively, of rental expense for variable payments not previously included in the measurement of the lease liability.

-The following is a schedule by year of payments under the leases as of September 30, 2023 (in thousands):
+The following is a schedule by year of payments under the leases as of September 30, 2024 (in thousands):

-Years Ending September 30, To tal to Be Paid P rincipal Interest
+Years Ending September 30, To tal to Be Paid P rincipal In Interest

-2024 \$ 7,859 \$ 6,414 \$ 1,445
+2025 \$ 7,875 \$ 6,599 \$ 1,276

-2025 • 7,284 6,052 • 1,232

-2026 6,761 5,740 1,021

-2027 6,337 5,521 816

-2028 5,952 5,342 610

-2029-2031 14,144 13,412 732
+2026 7,021 5,967 1,054

+2027 6,565 5,722 843

+2028 12,073 11,003 1,070

+2029 6,030 5,795 235

+2030-2033 2,988 2,873 115

-\$ 48,337 \$ 42,481 \$ 5,856
+\$ 42,552 \$ 37,959 \$ 4,593

-The System's lease liability activity for the year ended September 30, 2023, consists of the following (in thousands):
+The System's lease liability activity consists of the following for the years ended September 30, 2024 and 2023 (in thousands):

-Е Beginning I Ending С urrent Balance Ad ditions De ductions E Balance Р ortion Lease Liabilities \$ 48,566 \$ 2,898 \$ (8,983) \$ 42,481 \$ 6,414
+ginning alance Ad ditions De ductions Ending alance Current Portion 2024 Lease liabilities \$ 42,481 \$ 2,544 \$ (7,066) \$ 37,959 \$ 6,599 2023 Lease liabilities \$ 48,566 \$ 2,898 \$ (8,983) \$ 42,481 \$ 6,414

-Note 14: GASB Statements Issued but not yet Effective
+Note 14.
+GASB Statements Issued but Not Yet Effective

-GASB Statement No. 101 - Compensated Absences (GASB 101) updates the recognition and measurement guidance for compensated absences under a unified model.
+GASB Statement No. 101, Compensated Absences (GASB 101), updates the recognition and measurement guidance for compensated absences under a unified model.
 It defines compensated absences and requires that liabilities be recognized in financial statements prepared using the economic resources measurement focus for leave that has not been used and leave that has been used but not yet paid or settled.
 A liability for compensated absences should be accounted for and reported on a basis consistent with governmental fund accounting principles for financial statements prepared using the current financial resources measurement focus.
 GASB 101 amends the existing requirement to disclose the gross increases and decreases in a liability for compensated absences to allow governments to disclose only the net change in the liability (as long as they identify it as a net change).
 In addition, governments are no longer required to disclose which governmental funds typically have been used to liquidate the liability for compensated absences.
-The requirements of GASB 101 are effective for fiscal years beginning after December 15, 2023, and all reporting periods thereafter.
-Earlier application is encouraged.
+The requirements of GASB 101 are effective for fiscal years beginning after December 15, 2023 and all reporting periods thereafter.
 The changes adopted at transition to conform to the provisions of GASB 101, should be reported as a change in accounting principle in accordance with GASB Statement No 100, Accounting Changes and Error Corrections, including the related display and disclosure requirements.

-Schedule of Changes in the System's Net Pension Liability and Related Ratios December 31,
+Harris County Hospital District d/b/a Harris Health A Component Unit of Harris County, Texas Schedule of Changes in the System's Net Pension Liability and Related Ratios (Unaudited) December 31, (Dollar Amounts in Thousands)

-(Dollar amounts in thousands)